borschphp/borsch-skeleton/README.md

 ##### Container (config/container.php)

-The container creation is done here, and definitions are located in the folder _definitions_.
+The container creation is done here with its definitions.
-You can add your own definitions when needed, see [PHP-DI](http://php-di.org) documentation for more details.
+You can add your own definitions when needed.

 ##### Environment variable (config/env.ini)